IsaacScript/isaacscript/packages/eslint-plugin-isaacscript/docs/rules/strict-enums.md

 # `strict-enums`

 Disallows the usage of unsafe enum patterns.
+Designed to be used in addition to [`@typescript-eslint/no-unsafe-enum-comparison`](https://typescript-eslint.io/rules/no-unsafe-enum-comparison).

 ## Rule Details